 Personally I have not celebrated this festival as such.
 However this year turned out to be different for me and I had Christmas bash too.

-‘Advent’ Sunday is eagerly awaited by swedish people which is a sign that the christmas is coming.
+‘Advent’ Sunday is eagerly awaited by Swedish people which is a sign that the Christmas is coming.
 It is a custom to light a candle every Sunday during Advent time.
 Adventljusstake-‘advent candles‘ are lit in each and every windows to welcome this festive month.
 This country has minimal daylight in December and these lights not only set up the perfect mood but also keep away the dark bay.
-It is so amazing to see equivallent candle triangles in all the houses and also in office / shop windows.
-The city gets decorated like a bride from the firts Sunday and looks stunning for till new year eve.
+It is so amazing to see equivalent candle triangles in all the houses and also in office / shop windows.
+The city gets decorated like a bride from the first Sunday and looks stunning for till new year eve.

 During Advent, there is a special TV show called ‘JulKalender’ with 24 episodes.
 That is also considered as countdown of Christmas.
 This year, the show was ‘Tusen år till julafton’ that talked about 1000 years of Swedish history from now in each episode.

 Shopping is a major activity of the month as newspapers and mailboxes are filling up with christmas gift ideas and discounts.
 There are several Christmas markets during advent weekends in city areas.

 Saint Lucy’s Day is one of the biggest celebration in Sweden on 13th December in respect of St. Lucia.
 It is celebrated by a girl in white gown, red sash on waist and a crown of candles who would lead the procession.